Chapter 1: Goddamnit, Not This Again

 There was no response from Chip.
 He stared straight ahead, fixated on a spot of the gym wall opposite him.

 It had been four years since the unfortunate events of the 25th bee.
 Of course, Chip was distracted by a certain competitor's ass and wasn't thinking of the previous competition and his unfortunate erection.
-Instead, he was unintentionally reenacting those events.
+Instead, he was unintentionally reenacting that day.

 "Please remain focused on the bee, Mr Tolentino."

 "Sorry."
-He stood up and made his way down to the microphone.
+He stood up and made his way down to the microphone, still thinking about Leaf.

 "Your word is lubricant."